sghael/speedy_gcm/README.md

 Pull requests are welcome!

-# How is this GEM different than other C2DM gems?
+# What is this GCM gem more awesome?

 - Simple Ruby implementation.
 - No dependencies.
 - Implemented against the JSON based service for GCM.
 If you need text/plain support look elsewhere.
 - Validation of your message options.
-- Tests
+- Test coverage
+- Simple way to test your android client from the command line

 ##Installation